-Greenhouse gas as measured in kilos per kilo of dyed product went down by 11% in the last year (4.6 kg CO₂e per kg of dyed product compared to 5.1 in 2014) and by 18% cumulatively over the last three years.
+Greenhouse gas as measured in kilos per kilo of dyed product went up by 3% in the last year (4.6 kg CO₂e per kg of dyed product compared to 4.5 in 2015).
+As our processes are ever more energy efficient, this increase in GHGs per unit of dyed product largely results from a shifting balance of production between countries and an increase in in-house electricity generation in Bangladesh due to shortages in grid supply.
+However, if we go back to 2014, the figure has reduced by 7% cumulatively over the last three years.

-In 2015, the total carbon footprint of our manufacturing operations (Scope 1 and Scope 2*) was 319 thousand tonnes, 7% down compared to the previous year (345 thousand tonnes).
+In 2016, the total carbon footprint of our manufacturing operations (Scope 1 and Scope 2*) was 319 thousand tonnes, 4% up compared to the previous year (305 thousand tonnes).
 Scope 1 covers all direct greenhouse gas emissions (GHG) from sources that are under Coats control, e.g. combustion of fuel, and Scope 2 covers indirect GHG emissions from the consumption of purchased electricity.
+This reflects a 2% increase in orders for manufactured goods and the above mentioned increase in our own electricity generation.

-The reduction to date has been achieved through a combination of investment in energy efficiency – such as utilising better manufacturing schedules, regular maintenance and optimising building management – as well as in new technology.
+Despite the latest annual fluctuation in our GHG figures, our overall impact has reduced by 17% since 2011, our new base line.
+This has been achieved through a combination of investment in energy efficiency – such as utilising better manufacturing schedules, regular maintenance and optimising building management – as well as in new technology.
 We have also seen a change in the energy mix used at our sites, e.g. an increased use of biofuels.
-This reduction performance since we created a new base line in 2011 is consistent with our long term trends whereby we have achieved a reduction of GHG emissions of nearly 60% compared to 2000.

-During 2015, we have also started to look at the emissions associated with the transportation of our products via shipping and air, with the help of our logistics suppliers.
+Over the last two years, we have also started to look at the emissions associated with the transportation of our products between our units via shipping and air, with the help of our logistics suppliers.
 Our calculations to date suggest that this is also small compared to the impact of our manufacturing operations.
 We shall be in a position to give more detail next year.

 We also recognise that our activities produce waste and so we strive to reduce, recycle or re-use this where we can.
 For the waste that we are unable to eliminate, we make sure that this is disposed of in a safe and responsible manner.

-Of the water we used in 2015, 80% was discharged as waste effluent (eight percentage points down from 2014).
+Of the water we used in 2016, 79% was discharged as waste effluent (equal to that of 2015).
 Any effluent that we discharge must not only comply with local legislation and discharge limits, but also work towards meeting our own internal global effluent policy.
 This policy has been developed to ensure that all our operations, regardless of location, will meet a high standard in terms of the effluent they discharge.
 These standards require our operations to measure and monitor the quality of effluent discharges in terms of a number of criteria, including oxygen demand, pH and metals content.
 Our internal limits usually go well beyond legal requirements.

 Coats Sri Lanka has just installed a new effluent treatment plant.
 This will be the first of its kind in Sri Lanka and will recycle 95% of the waste effluent back to the dyeing process.
-The plant will be commissioned by April 2016.
+The plant was commissioned in April 2016.

 In 2016, we signed up to the Zero Discharge of Hazardous Chemicals (ZDHC) Programme, originally launched in 2011 by six leading brands.
 Through our commitment to ZDHC, we will be working with the industry to eliminate hazardous chemicals not only from our own operations but also the rest of the supply chain.